divyansh1398/AVAX-ADV-2/README.md

 ```

 #### Step 4: Create an Order
-So, we have some of our token (`cc`)...now what?
-Let's put an order
-on-chain that will allow someone to trade the native token (`TKN`) for some.
+With some of our token (`cc`) in hand, the next step is to place an on-chain order that enables individuals to exchange the native token (`TKN`) for some of ours.
 You can do so by running the following command from this location:
 ```bash
 ./build/token-cli action create-order
 ```

-When you are done, the output should look something like this:
+When you are done, the output should look like this:
 ```
 database: .token-cli
 address: token1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97nsjzf3yp